igor-trufanov/great_expectations/docs/docusaurus/docs/cloud/connect/connect_python.md

 ## Validate data

-1. Run the following Python code to examine the data to determine if it matches the defined Expectations.
+1. Run the following Python code to examine the data and determine if it matches the defined Expectations.
 This will return Validation Results:

     ```python title="Python" name="tutorials/quickstart/quickstart.py run_checkpoint"
     ```